python/cpython/Doc/library/os.rst

    Return the process exit status.

-   This function should be employed only if :func:`WIFEXITED` returned true.
+   This function should be employed only if :func:`WIFEXITED` is true.

    .. availability:: Unix.